jfparmentier/horizontalTrackSimulation/README.md

 The application includes:

 - a keyboard-visible skip link to the main content;
-- keyboard-operable controls and mass selection;
+- a keyboard-operable character, playback-speed setting, and mass selection;
-- focus transfer to the start control after entering a mode and back to the selected mode card on return;
+- focus transfer to the character after entering a mode and back to the selected mode card on return;
 - accessible names for icon-only buttons;
 - translated SVG titles and descriptions;
 - a polite, visually hidden simulation-status region;